 Once the hardware has been chosen and the software wallet downloaded, a user can get started staking cryptocurrency.

-There are many ways to staking cryptos that are much easier than setting up as a validator yourself.
+There are many ways to stake cryptos that are much easier than setting up as a validator yourself.
 These include staking on a cryptocurrency exchange or joining a staking pool.

 1. Staking on a cryptocurrency exchange